 Back and Sides

 These lows help to create a complex bottom end, imparting an overall darkness of tone to the instrument.
-Strong mids and highs serve to reinforce overtones generated by the top, contributing to a fatness of tone on the upper registers.
-Guitars made of rosewood also have a pronounced “reverby” tone, caused by a strong, clear set of sympathetic harmonics with a delayed onset and slow decay.
+Strong mids and highs reinforce overtones generated by the top, contributing to a fatness of tone on the upper registers.
+Guitars made of rosewood also have a pronounced “reverby” tone caused by a strong, clear set of sympathetic harmonics with a delayed onset and slow decay.
 We’ve found that Brazilian rosewood has everything that Indian rosewood has, only more.

-Where rosewood guitars can be thought of as having a “metallic” sound, mahogany and koa guitars are better described as sounding “woody, although the harder, more dense examples of these woods such as sinker mahogany can take on some of the characteristics of the rosewoods.
-Between the two, koa seems to have a little more fullness in the midrange, while mahogany tends to favor the bass (to some extent) and the treble.
+Where rosewood guitars can be thought of as having a “metallic” sound, mahogany and koa guitars are better described as sounding “woody, although the harder, more dense examples of these woods, such as sinker mahogany, can take on some of the characteristics of the rosewoods.
+Between the two, koa seems to have a little more fullness in the midrange, while mahogany favors the bass (to some extent) and the treble.

 Fretboards and Bridges

-Ebony, the traditional fingerboard material found on violins, classical guitars, and high-end steel-string guitars, has the lowest velocity of sound of all the woods commonly used in lutherie and has definite damping characteristics.
-This may not prove to be much of a problem for large-bodied guitars made out of red spruce or Brazilian rosewood.
+Ebony, the traditional fingerboard material found on violins, classical guitars, and high-end steel-string guitars, has the lowest velocity of sound of all the woods commonly used in Lutherie and has definite damping characteristics.
+This may not be much of a problem for large-bodied guitars made of red spruce or Brazilian rosewood.
 But it may be something to consider when choosing smaller guitars, particularly those using some of the less resonant woods for tops and backs.